 The method is referenced from energy efficient Singapore website :

 It is very expensive to install an Air-conditioner, especially at commercial spaces.
 And if it doesn’t fulfil your cooling requirements due to insufficient Aircon Btu calculation.
 You might have to change the entire Air-conditioning system.
-Hence, it is better to get this right, right from the start.
-You will have to factor in your crowd level, direction of the sun, internal heat sources and the ceiling height.
-If you are still unsure of the btu that you required for your place, you might wanna hit us up at 91775500.
-We will be more than glad to be of your assistance in Aircon related enquiries
+Hence, it is better to get this accurately right from the start.
+You will have into consideration other factors such as crowd level, direction of the sun, internal/external heat sources and ceiling height.
+If you are still unsure of the BTU that you required for your place, you might wanna hit us up at +65 9177 5500.
+We will be more than happy to be of your assistance in Aircon related enquiries.

 Since you are looking for Aircon BTU Calculation, chances are you are also looking to install or replace your current aircon.
 Currently, we are having promotions for our various aircon brands.
 Don’t miss out on these value for money opportunities and click on the images below!